ivosanchez/polaris-react/src/components/Subheading/README.md

   - titles of sub-sections
   - subsection titles
   - titles of subsections
-  - card subheadings
-  - card section headings
-  - headings of card sections
-  - card section subheadings
   - android
   - ios
 ---

 # Subheading

 Subheadings are used for the title of any sub-sections in top-level page sections.
-Generally, sections of a card use subheadings for their titles.

 ---